JeelDobariya38/password-manager/docs/building.md

 > [!warning]
 > The script `installondevice.bat` itself is deprecated by developers,
 > But, it still may works!!
 We will provide a new solution, more likely a `powershell` more robust script soon.
-> Which directly integrate with morden windows 11. and has more feature.. though this script will remain as it.
+> Which directly integrate with modern windows 11. and has more features.. though this script will remains as it.

 Here, you will get the details about how to build the app (in recommended way).